 Chromium is an essential mineral found in plants and grains.
 There are two types of minerals: essential and non-essential.
 Essential minerals, like chromium, cannot be produced by the human body and therefore must be obtained through proper diet or other nutritional means.
 Chromium is key to the metabolism of carbohydrates, proteins, and fats.
 In clinical studies it been shown to enhance the action of insulin in the body.

-Chromium supplementation is used for a variety of health conditions and health improvement.
-The most promising of which are the effects of chromium on diabetes and weight management.
+Chromium supplementation provides benefits for a variety of health conditions.
+The most promising of which are the benefits of chromium on diabetes and weight management.
 Chromium deficiencies are linked to the development of metabolic disorders such as insulin resistance, type 2 diabetes, obesity, metabolic syndrome, and high cholesterol levels.
 Other Chromium benefits include athletic performance, fat loss, heart disease and more.

 Insulin resistant disorders

 Chromium helps boost the effectiveness of insulin in your body, which helps keep blood sugar levels lower and more stable.
 In clinical studies, chromium supplementation improves diabetic symptoms, HgbA1c levels, fasting glucose levels, and insulin sensitivity.
 Individuals that may benefit include those that have insulin resistance, type I and type II diabetics, and individuals with high blood sugar levels due to certain medications such as steroids.
 Multiple research studies have shown that daily chromium supplementation supports improvements in body composition, as well as positive changes in total cholesterol, triglycerides, and insulin levels.